constantinpape/z5/README.md

 - The constructor of `File` takes the boolean argument `use_zarr_format`, which determines whether the zarr or N5 format is used (if set to `None`, an attempt is made to automatically infer the format).
 - `File` does not support different read/write modes.
-- There is no need to close `File`, hence the `with` block isn't necessary/
+- There is no need to close `File`, hence the `with` block isn't necessary.

 ```
 import z5py